schors/webber/in/hooks.md

 the plugins was needed.

 Borrowed from IkiWiki came the idea of "Hooks".
-At various points during the exection "`webber.py`" fires some hooks.
+At various points during the execution "`webber.py`" fires some hooks.
 Any plugin can act to any hook and has a chance to get the current page or configuration attributes.